razaayaz01-code/Smart-Expense-Tracker/README.md

 ---

-## 7. Monthly Report Feature
+## 7. Monthly Report & Chart Feature
 The Monthly Report feature allows users to:
-- Select a specific month and year
+- Enter a specific month and year
 - View category-wise expense totals
 - Calculate total monthly expenditure
+- Visualize expenses using bar charts

-This feature is implemented using Pandas datetime filtering for time-based analysis.
+This feature is implemented using Pandas for data filtering and Matplotlib for visualization.

 ---
 ## 8. How to Run the Project